anvilproject/anvil-portal/content/ncpi/ncpi.md

 ## Initial Focus

-<hero small>The NCPI is helping to enable cross-platform authentication and authorization, cross-platform data discovery and the cross-platform exchange of datasets, analysis workflows and analysis results.</hero>
+<hero>The NCPI is helping to enable cross-platform authentication and authorization, cross-platform data discovery and the cross-platform exchange of datasets, analysis workflows and analysis results.</hero>

 The NCPI has intentionally constrained the problems we are addressing to those achievable in the near term that can demonstrate value to researchers by enabling specific research projects.